 See 17 for PATIENT COUNSELING INFORMATION and FDA-approved patient labeling.

 Finasteride tablets, USP 1 mg are indicated for the treatment of male pattern hair loss (androgenetic alopecia) in MEN ONLY.

 Efficacy in bitemporal recession has not been established.

-Finasteride tablets may be administered with or without meals.
+Finasteride tablets 1 mg may be administered with or without meals.

 In general, daily use for three months or more is necessary before benefit is observed.
 Continued use is recommended to sustain benefit, which should be re-evaluated periodically.
 Withdrawal of treatment leads to reversal of effect within 12 months.

-Finasteride is contraindicated in the following:
+Finasteride tablets 1 mg are contraindicated in the following:

 - Pregnancy.
 Finasteride use is contraindicated in women when they are or may potentially be pregnant.
-Because of the ability of Type II 5α-reductase inhibitors to inhibit the conversion of testosterone to 5α-dihydrotestosterone (DHT), Finasteride may cause abnormalities of the external genitalia of a male fetus of a pregnant woman who receives Finasteride.
+Because of the ability of Type II 5α-reductase inhibitors to inhibit the conversion of testosterone to 5α-dihydrotestosterone (DHT), finasteride may cause abnormalities of the external genitalia of a male fetus of a pregnant woman who receives finasteride.
 If this drug is used during pregnancy, or if pregnancy occurs while taking this drug, the pregnant woman should be apprised of the potential hazard to the male fetus.
-[See Warnings and Precautions (5.1), Use in Specific Populations (8.1), How Supplied/Storage and Handling (16) and Patient Counseling Information (17.1).]
-In female rats, low doses of Finasteride administered during pregnancy have produced abnormalities of the external genitalia in male offspring.
+[See Warnings and Precautions (5.1), Use in Specific Populations (8.1), How Supplied/Storage and Handling (16) and Patient Counseling Information (17).]
+In female rats, low doses of finasteride administered during pregnancy have produced abnormalities of the external genitalia in male offspring.